The Box Turtle, also known as the Box Tortoise has become a popular pet over the last several years. These little creatures are everywhere!

 Provide your turtle a varied diet and let him gravitate to what he likes.
 Just make sure he has lots of options.
 It’s important to provide many types of food that will provide a balanced diet over time.

-Also try to not feed the same food twice in a row.
+Also, try to not feed the same food twice in a row.
 Some turtles will get accustomed to a particular food, become picky eaters and this can affect their nutrition.
 If you find your turtle is being a bit picky try feeding bright red, yellow, and orange foods or occasionally some live food to perk up their interest.
 It is best to develop a regular feeding time for your turtle.
 They are most active in the early morning and late afternoon and these are the best times to feed them.

 If you are considering getting Box Turtles as pets, here are some things to keep in mind.
 One very important fact is that Box Turtles have a very long life span.
 The average life span is 50 years with some reaching 100 years old.
 This turtle will be part of your family for a very long time.

 Turtles require regular exposure to sunlight, whether it is natural sunlight or an appropriate artificial light that can be found at most pet stores.
 He should get 12 -14 hours of this light daily.
-A lack of sunlight and poor diet can both stunt their growth and weaken their immune system.
+A lack of sunlight and a poor diet can both stunt their growth and weaken their immune system.

 Although Box Turtles can be a great pet for beginners or children since they stay relatively small.
 They typically only grow to between 5 – 8 inches long.
-However this is not the ideal pet for younger children.
-Box Turtles can become over stressed by too much handling or rough handling.
+However, this is not the ideal pet for younger children.
+Box Turtles can become overstressed by too much handling or rough handling.
 It’s best to enjoy watching your turtle and avoid picking him up unless needed.
 When you do pick him up try putting one hand under his legs to make him feel more secure.

 If your turtle becomes sick, stops eating for a period of time, or becomes injured you will need to take him to a vet.
-However this will usually not be the same vet that your dog or cat goes to.
+However, this will usually not be the same vet that your dog or cat goes to.

 Box Turtles are sensitive when it comes to temperatures.
 Depending on where you live you may need to use some additional heating for the environment at night or during winter.
 Care also needs to be taken that he does not get too hot in his home.